sbenedict/LiveSplit.LonelyMountainsDownhill/README.md

 # LiveSplit.LonelyMountainsDownhill
-An Auto Splitting Component for LiveSplit that splits Lonely Mountains: Downhill.
+An Auto Splitting Script (ASL) and splits files (LSS) for LiveSplit that splits Lonely Mountains: Downhill.